 A collection of the different securities/investments owned by an individual investor or institution.
 A portfolio may consist of a mix of assets such as bonds, stocks, mutual funds, ETFs, cash and cash equivalents.

-Is a document provided by a company or fund which discloses relevant information about a security so that investors are informed about what they are investing into.
+It is a document provided by a company or fund which discloses relevant information about a security so that investors are informed about what they are investing in.

 For example, a prospectus produced by an investment firm may list all the mutual funds they offer, investment objectives and strategy of the fund, fund managers, management fees and other fund costs, tax considerations, risks associated with investing in the fund, rules to follow when purchasing, switching or redeeming funds, minimum investments, and some legal jargon.

 Refers to when you sell an investment that has appreciated in price in order to convert your “paper” profit into cash.

 This is a registered account in Canada that enables parents to save for their children’s post-secondary education.
 The Canadian government provides a grant of 20 cents per 1$ you contribute, up to a maximum grant of $500 per year.
 Earnings on the account are sheltered from taxes until your child starts to withdraw funds for college, at which time they pay any taxes due (at a much lower tax rate).